 How does this work?

 C.J.
-Ehrlich’s award-winning plays have enjoyed more than 200 productions and staged readings, in 35 US states, and internationally, in exotic locales such as Austin, Boston, Brooklyn, Chicago, Louisville, Milwaukee, Manhattan, Kealakekua, Kitchener (Ontario), Dubai, Chennai (India), Seoul, Liverpool, Wogonga (Australia) and alongside the Panama Canal.
+Ehrlich’s award-winning plays have enjoyed over 200 productions and staged readings in 35 US states, and internationally, in exotic locales such as Austin, Boston, Brooklyn, Chicago, Louisville, Manhattan, Kealakekua, Kitchener (Ontario), Dubai, Chennai (India), Seoul, Liverpool, Wogonga (Australia) and alongside the Panama Canal.
 Top of the wish list, Djibouti, Ypsilanti, and Pyongyang.

 Her plays are published in The Best American Short Plays of

 2014-15 (Applause/Hal Leonard), nine Best Ten-Minute Plays anthologies; by Heuer, and Rutledge.
 A few clicks will whisk you by virtual magic carpet to an enchanted Amazonian forest where you can buy these books.
 (See Productions page for links).